The Covid 19 vaccines may, in 10-20% of women, cause swollen lymph nodes in the armpit and breast on the same side as the vaccine was given.

 Troms and Finnmark

-Som breast centres are about to catch up, but on a national basis, delays are expected to last until summer 2022.
+The breast centres are about to catch up, however on a national basis, delays are expected to last until summer 2022.

 If you notice a new lump or other signs of breast cancer, contact your doctor (fastlege).
 Do not wait for an invitation to screening.